-Violating a Protection Order
+Violating a Protection Order in Cincinnati

 When a court in Ohio issues a protection order (also called a restraining order), the alleged offender (referred to as the respondent) is expected to comply with the injunctions established in the order.
 A violation of any of the requirements of the protection order can lead to the alleged offender facing criminal charges.

 Alleged protection order violations can arise from misunderstandings with or possibly even outright false allegations from alleged victims.
-In such instances, alleged offenders need to understand that judges often err on the side of caution and are more than willing to order strict sentences of incarceration in order to protect alleged victims.
+In such instances, alleged offenders need to understand that judges often err on the side of caution and are more than willing to order strict sentences of incarceration to protect alleged victims.

 Lawyer for Protection Order Violations in Cincinnati, OH

-Overview of Protection Order Violations in Ohio
+Types of Protection Orders and Violations in Hamilton County

 Ohio issues four kinds of protection orders:

-- Temporary Protection Orders (TPOs) or ex parte protection orders are issued for the protection of alleged victims before full protection order hearings have taken place;
+- Temporary Protection Orders (TPOs) or ex parte protection orders are issued for the protection of alleged victims before full protection order hearings have taken place.

-- Civil Protection Orders (CPOs)are issued by Domestic Relations Courts in domestic violence cases;
+- Civil Protection Orders (CPOs)are issued by Domestic Relations Courts in domestic violence cases.

-- Criminal Protection Orders are issued by criminal courts in multiple kinds of cases, including domestic violence;
+- Criminal Protection Orders are issued by criminal courts in multiple kinds of cases, including domestic violence.

 - Anti-Stalking Protection Orders and Civil Stalking Protection Orders are issued specifically in cases of stalking.